 photo of the Birk Center on the Walsh University campus in fall

-Museum Studies Degree
+Bachelor’s Degree in Museum Studies

 Why Walsh?

-Global Learning
+Global Learning Opportunities

 Experiential Learning & Internship Opportunities